 Upstairs, Downstairs

 Of the five episodes of this six-part story that Collins appeared in, sadly only one episode still exists.
-Click on the above to see a larger version.
-(NB Pauline returned to Doctor Who - playing Queen Victoria - in the 2006 season).
+Pauline returned to Doctor Who – playing Queen Victoria – in 2006.

 A couple of years later, in 1969, Collins appeared in The Liver Birds – a BBC sitcom about the life and loves of two single girls living in Liverpool, also starring Polly James.
 After making a pilot show and four subsequent episodes, the BBC abruptly curtailed the series and Collins departed under something of a cloud.